sagemath/trac_to_gh/Issue 3733.md

 # Issue 3733: notebook -- add something to reference manual about user-customizable css (easy ticket)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3733

 Original creator: was